zend-server-plugins/Documentation/UIAPI.md

 #### Controllers

 - Define the controllers of the module.
 In the example below, the only controller in the extension is used for web APIs.
 Please note that the name (array key) in the "invokables" list contains web APIs version suffix (after the dash character).
-The current web APIs version can be checked in ```<ZS installation folder>/gui/module/WebAPI/Module.php``` file, where it's defined as a constant ```const WEBAPI_CURRENT_VERSION = '1.12';```.
+The current web APIs version is defined in the ```<ZS installation folder>/gui/module/WebAPI/Module.php``` file.
+It's defined as a constant ```const WEBAPI_CURRENT_VERSION = '1.12';```.
 ```
     'controllers' => array(
         'invokables' => array(